franciscoxavier04/pm-BIM/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 You can select one of the following relations:

-- **New child** - This option creates a related work package as sub-item of the current work package.
-Current work package become a parent work package.
+- **New child** - This option let you create a new package and automatically add it as a child to the current (parent) work package.

-- **Existing child** - This option allows linking an already existing work package as a child work package to the current (parent) work package.
+- **Existing child** - This option allows you to add an existing work package as a child to the current (parent) work package.

 - **Related to** - This option adds a link from the work package A to work package B, so that project members can immediately see the connection, even if the work packages are not members of the same hierarchy.